 What about Attention-Deficit/Hyperactivity Disorder, Inattentive Type?
 It is a separate and distinct disorder behaviorally, neuro-biologically and genetically from AD/HD.
 It is not included in the DSM-5.
 In research it may be referred to as AD/HD, Inattentive (Restrictive) Presentation, Sluggish Cognitive Tempo, Concentration Deficit Disorder and/or Crichton Syndrome.

---Author (2010) American Psychiatric Association.
+- --Author (2010) American Psychiatric Association. --Barkley, R. A. (November 9, 2012) - ➤ Sluggish Cognitive Tempo case difficulties in Executive Function, but they are different from those seen in AD/HD.

---Barkley, R. A. (November 9, 2012)
+"Neurobiological"

 What does Neurobiological mean?